-The ENDS 2018 Advisory Board will work together with Smithers Rapra to produce a balanced and informative programme, that covers the most important ENDS-related topics.
+The ENDS 2018 Advisory Board worked together with Smithers Rapra to produce a balanced and informative programme, that covered the most important ENDS-related topics.

 See below for more information about the 2018 Advisory Board members.

 Ian is a Director of Tobacco Research at Celerion, a provider of clinical research capabilities and expertise to the tobacco and e-cigarette industry.
 Prior to that, Ian was Principal Scientist and Head of Clinical Research at British American Tobacco's central research and development centre in Southampton, U.K. He specializes in the biological and psychological effects of nicotine, clinical studies to assess the biological effects of electronic cigarettes and tobacco heating devices, and the scientific basis for regulation.
 Prior to working in the industry, Ian pursued an academic career as a Lecturer in Physiology at the University of Manchester and an Assistant Professor in Biology at McMaster University in Hamilton, Canada.
 Ian is a highly-cited scientific researcher and writer, contributing to more than 50 peer-reviewed papers and book chapters which have generated over 2,200 citations.